Raft (video game): Setting

-Plot
+Lore

-With nothing but a simple raft, the Forward Scout sets out into the open ocean in search of a rumored "Utopia" where there it is said there is still dry land to live on.
+With nothing but a simple raft, the Forward Scout sets out into the open ocean in search of a rumored "Utopia" where it is said there is still dry land to live on.
 Using a radio receiver, the Forward Scout follows a trail of radio signals.
 Their first location is a Radio Tower that used to be a nuclear reactor testing site.
 The Forward Scout then comes across a derelict luxury yacht called the Vasagatan, once owned by Olof Wilkstrom, a government official who was in charge of preventing Sweden from being flooded.
 However, instead of working on anything meaningful, he built the Vasagatan and fled the country.
-Despite this, the lack of supplies and a potential mutiny forced Olof to abandon ship and leave the crew to their fate.
+Despite this, the lack of supplies and a potential mutiny forced Olof to abandon the ship and leave the crew to their fate.
 The Forward Scout is then led to the uninhabited Balboa Island and then to Caravan Town, which was once a bustling island town until its residents were forced to abandon it due to a salmonella outbreak.

 The Forward Scout continues to follow the trail of the survivors until they find the abandoned floating city of Tangaroa.
 Upon searching the city, the Forward Scout learns that the Caravan Town survivors attempted to board Tangaroa, forcing the city's captain to open fire on them.
-However, the violence sparked violent riots among Tangaroa's population, while at the same time the city's food supplies were destroyed by a beetle infestation and the reactor failed due to stress caused by the captain burning out the engines in an attempt to outrun the Caravan Town survivors.
+However, the violence sparked violent riots among Tangaroa's population, while at the same time, the city's food supplies were destroyed by a beetle infestation and the reactor failed due to stress caused by the captain burning out the engines in an attempt to outrun the Caravan Town survivors.
 With Tangaroa a lost cause, the entire surviving population abandoned the city.

 The Forward Scout continues on their journey, stopping by an unfinished construction site called Varuna Point and eventually reaching a polar research station on Temperance Island.
 A search of the research station reveals the location of a major survivor settlement called Utopia, where the Caravan Town and Tangaroa survivors fled to.
 The Forward Scout heads there, only to find Olof has already reached the city and put it under martial law, locking up all of the residents and setting loose his army of mutated hyenas.
 The Forward Scout is able to defeat Olof and his hyenas and imprison him.
 The Utopia residents are freed, and inspired by the Forward Scout, declare that they will do their best to rebuild human civilization.